awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

   Sign a CIDR authorization context message with the private RSA key that you created, and upload the message and signature to Amazon using the AWS Command Line Interface\.

-The following sections walk you through the tasks involved\.

-**Note**
+To bring on multiple address ranges, you must repeat this process with each address range\.
+Bringing on an address range has no effect on any address ranges that you brought on previously\.

-Some of these procedures use Linux commands\.
-On Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) to run these commands\.
+To configure BYOIP, complete the following tasks\.
+For some tasks, you run Linux commands\.
+On Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) to run the Linux commands\.

 **Topics**
 + [Create a key pair and certificate](#byoip-certificate)